apuchitnis/apuchitnis.github.io/index.md

 ## Hey folks, I'm Apu 👋

-Engineer by day 🛠, stand-up comedian by night 🎙
+Engineer by day 🛠, clown/stand-up comedian by night 🎙

-I'm currently building a something new 😃.
-Stay tuned for details! 👀
+I'm currently CTO @koodos and building [shelf.im](https://www.shelf.im/)!

+I write publicly about tech and my life on [substack](https://apuchitnis.substack.com).

-I like hacking on side projects in my spare time:
+I also hack on side projects:
 * [⏰ ProgressBar](https://progressbarwindows.squarespace.com) - A Windows Taskbar app that shows your day and year progress, also [🥇 Product Hunt's Golden Kitty Award Winner for Product of the Year 🍾](https://www.producthunt.com/posts/progressbar) and [🥇 #1 Product of the day on ProductHunt 🍾](https://www.producthunt.com/posts/progressbar).
 * [🥗 Seasonal Foods](https://twitter.com/seasonalfoods3) - A Twitter bot that tells you which fruit and veg is currently in season.
 * [🎙 London Standup Comedy Map](https://apuchitnis.github.io/open-mic-nights) - Find free and paid comedy nights to perform at in London.